zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 game.sendCommand([refinery.uid], { type: "sell" });
 ```

-Okey, I will stop hacking here.
+Okey, I will stop playing around here.
 We have enough knowlage winning a game.
-Let's go for a game against a opponent.
+Tried a couple of games.

 ## Conclusion